agiertli/RHPAM-Metrics/README.md

 | kie.server.username | Content Cell  | anton |
 | kie.server.password | Content Cell  | password1!|

+These properties can be passed as:
+ - System property
+ - Environment variable
+ - src/main/resources/META-INF/microprofile-config.properties

 Example usage:

 Provided you have a running kie-server instance, you can make use of this microservice as follows: